 And the challenge with it not being on the agenda is that the security threats and risks to your business are not on your radar, therefore no-one is evaluating them or weighing them up against business-critical priorities (such as maximizing uptime and availability of your apps), and no-one is taking ownership or responsibility for figuring out and implementing a strategy that mitigates those risks for your business.

-In a cloud environment this goes a step further, with many customers believing they don’t need to understand the security threats to their business as they expect their cloud or hosting provider to be responsible for the security and compliance of their applications and business critical data.
+In a cloud environment this goes a step further, with many customers believing they don’t need to understand the top cybersecurity threats to their business as they expect their cloud or hosting provider to be responsible for the security and compliance of their applications and business critical data.

 This an incorrect assumption, with potentially devastating impacts: